1109-Beck-Brandon/group39_senior_project/README.md

 ## IMPORTANT, BEFORE PUSHING ANY EDITS:

-Run the "npm run build" command to make a new "dist" folder.
-Delete the current "docs" folder, and rename the newly created "dist" folder to "docs".
-Currently the repository's deployment source is pointing to the "docs" folder for the webpage.
+Run the "npm run build" command to make a new build folder called "docs".
+This is the folder the repository sources from to deploy the website.

 The following text was automatically inputted after the vue project creation, they are not my own notes.